-Figure 11.
-Variation in the UV color FUV - NUV with the observed FUV flux.
+Figure 12.
+Variation in the E(B - V) with the observed FUV flux when the intrinsic continuum flux is fixed as obtained in obs4.

-To estimate the intrinsic emission for the other four observations, we assumed the disk spectrum to be constant, the same as that for obs4.
-We refitted the UVIT data from each observation, except obs4, by varying the intrinsic reddening only.
-We found that the Balmer decrement decreases with the increasing observed FUV or NUV flux, but the fit resulted in reduced χ^2 more than 6.
 Therefore, first, we varied the line fluxes in obs5 along with the Balmer decrement.
-We obtained the best fit Balmer decrement of ~ 4.84 (E(B-V) = 0.37).
+We obtained the best-fit Balmer decrement of \sim 4.84 (E(B - V) = 0.37).
 Next, we used these updated emission line fluxes for obs1, obs2, and obs3 with a variable relative normalization.
-This resulted in acceptable fits with the relative line normalizations ~ 0.98 (obs3), 0.92 (obs2), and 0.86 (obs1).
+This resulted in acceptable fits with the relative line normalizations \sim 0.98 (obs3), 0.92 (obs2), and 0.86 (obs1).
 We obtained the Balmer decrement of 4.43 (obs1), 4.62 (obs2), 4.84 (obs3), and 4.83 (obs5).
-In Fig. 12, we show the variation in extinction with observed FUV flux, assuming a constant disk and variable line emission.
-The E(B-V) can be seen to anticorrelate with the observed FUV flux.
+In Figure 12, we show the variation in extinction with observed FUV flux, assuming a constant disk and variable line emission.
+The E(B - V) can be seen to anticorrelate with the observed FUV flux.

-The total emission line fluxes increased by about 0.6% (obs1), 8% (obs2), 20% (obs3 and obs5) compared to that for obs4.
-On the other hand, from Fig. 10, it can be seen that the total FUV flux, from obs1 to obs4, decreased in a uniform manner, i.e., by $\sim 20\%$, between the consecutive observations.
+The total emission line fluxes increased by about 0.6% (obs1), 8% (obs2), and 20% (obs3 and obs5) compared to that for obs4.
+On the other hand, from Figure 10, it can be seen that the total FUV flux, from obs1 to obs4, decreased in a uniform manner, i.e., by $\sim 20\%$, between the consecutive observations.
 Therefore, the line fluxes we measured in obs1 and obs2 by fixing the disk continuum are increasing disproportionately with the increase in total observed flux.
-Usually, during the low to medium flux state, the emission line flux is observed to correlate with the continuum flux (Ulrich & Horne 1996; Shapovalova et al. 2008; Chen et al. 2023).
-The C IV emission line is observed to be delayed with respect to the continuum emission by ~ 3 days (Ulrich & Horne 1996; Metzroth et al. 2006), which is less than the interval between our observations.
+Usually, during the low to medium flux state, the emission line flux is observed to correlate with the continuum flux (M.-H. Ulrich & K. Horne 1996; A. I. Shapovalova et al. 2008; Y.-J. Chen et al. 2023).
+The C IV emission line is observed to be delayed with respect to the continuum emission by ~ 3 days (M.-H. Ulrich & K. Horne 1996; K. G. Metzroth et al. 2006), which is less than the interval between our observations.
 This rules out the time delay between the continuum and the emission line as a possible cause of the non-uniform increase in emission line flux with the continuum.
 Therefore, it is likely that the apparent anti-correlation observed between line and continuum flux in obs1 and obs2 is an artifact due to the lack of emission line information in those data sets.
 The fall in the intrinsic extinction in obs1 and obs2 is not likely as steep as estimated.

-Many AGN, including the changing-look AGN, show the trend of 'bluer-when-brighter' (Green et al. 2022; Guo et al. 2024).
+Many AGN, including the changing-look AGN, show the trend of "bluer-when-brighter" (P. J. Green et al. 2022; W.-J. Guo et al. 2024).
 We examined the difference spectrum using the obs4 and obs5 grating spectra.
 We modeled it with intr_ext, DISKBB, and three emission lines (as these lines are variable between the observations).
 We fixed the Balmer decrement at 4.95.
 We found the disk temperature, $kT{in} > 3.4$, and normalization $7.3^{+1800}{-4} \times 10^8$.
 As we could not constrain the temperature, it is inconclusive whether the difference spectrum is consistent with the disk.
-Thus, we conclude that the observed variation in the UV flux could be a combined effect of the change in the intrinsic shape of the continuum ('bluer-when-brighter') and internal reddening.
+Thus, we conclude that the observed variation in the UV flux could be a combined effect of the change in the intrinsic shape of the continuum (bluer-whenbrighter) and internal reddening.